utkarshcmu/grafana.org/content/blog/2017-09-22-timeshift-ep14.md

 [**Node.js Performance Monitoring with Prometheus**](https://blog.risingstack.com/node-js-performance-monitoring-with-prometheus/): This is a good primer for monitoring in general.
 It discusses what monitoring is, important signals to know, instrumentation, and things to consider when selecting a monitoring tool.

-[**DIY Dashboard with Grafana and MariaDB**](https://yipee.io/2017/09/diy-dashboard-with-grafana-and-mariadb/): Mark was interested in testing out the new beta MySQL support in Grafana, so he wrote a short article on how he is using MariaDB in Grafana.
+[**DIY Dashboard with Grafana and MariaDB**](https://yipee.io/2017/09/diy-dashboard-with-grafana-and-mariadb/): Mark was interested in testing out the new beta MySQL support in Grafana, so he wrote a short article on how he is using Grafana with MariaDB.

-[**Collecting Temperature Data with Raspberry Pi Computers**](https://learnaddict.com/2017/09/19/collecting-temperature-data-with-raspberry-pi-computers/): Many of us use monitoring for tracking mission-critical systems, but setting up a monitoring environment can be a fun way to improve your programming skills as well.
+[**Collecting Temperature Data with Raspberry Pi Computers**](https://learnaddict.com/2017/09/19/collecting-temperature-data-with-raspberry-pi-computers/): Many of us use monitoring for tracking mission-critical systems, but setting up environment monitoring can be a fun way to improve your programming skills as well.

 <hr />
 <br />